 How did the Chinese end up here?

 I spent the first two days in Luganville, the largest city in Santo.
 To call this is place a city is really unfair to other cities around the world – but Luganville does have its charm.
-Up on the hills overlooking town, where I stayed, is quite rural.
+Up on the hills overlooking the town, where I stayed, is quite rural.
 As always, it’s cool to see where the real locals live.
 And in the case of Vanuatu, those locals are always so friendly, even if their lives are so simple to Western eyes.

 Other than that, Luganville is pretty much a collection of hotels, dive shops and lots of Chinese mini markets.
 I am not sure how the Chinese arrived in Vanuatu but they definitely own the food retailing business.
 Oh, and there’s a pretty cool market here as well.
 The weird thing that I’ve discovered in Vanuatu so far, is that you can’t buy fruits & vegetables at the mini markets – only in the food market.
 Not sure why that is but I didn’t make up the rules.